 Labour wins the general election by a landslide.

 London Play is born!

-With funding from London Borough Grants (later London Councils), London Play is established to be a catalyst for the “cohesive, strategic and rational development of play provision” across London.
+With funding from London Borough Grants (later London Councils), the charity London Play is established on 26 March.
+The constitution states that its object is to "enhance the development and education of children in the Greater London area, by developing and supporting the provision of children's play".
 Or, in the words of founding director Adrian Voce, “one person with a box.”
 Steve MacArthur becomes the first chair of London Play.

 Takes on Quality in Play

 Hackney Play Association publishes the first version of Quality in Play, the quality assurance scheme for out of school and childcare provision.
 London Play agrees to take over the project and gets funding to pilot the scheme in nine London boroughs.

 Inaugural London Adventure Playground of the Year awards

 Southwark’s Dog Kennel Hill Adventure Playground wins.

 Ken Livingston becomes London’s first directly elected Mayor and the Greater London Authority is established.